 A number of roads in Yarmouth reflect Dickens’s association with the town, including Copperfield Avenue, Dickens Avenue, Micawber Avenue and Peggotty Road.

-Dickens walked from Yarmouth to Lowestoft and back whilst staying in Yarmouth.
+Dickens walked to Lowestoft and back whilst staying in Yarmouth.

-Dickens and two friends stayed two nights here in January 1849.
+Dickens and two friends stayed here on the nights of 7th and 8th January 1849.